 "Conditions Precedent Date" means the earlier of (a) the date on which all the conditions precedent set forth in Section 2.1 are satisfied or waived in writing by Seller or (b) the Scheduled Conditions Precedent Date.

-"Contract Capacity" means [112] MW.
+"Contract Capacity" means 112 MW.

 "Contract Price" means, collectively, the Capacity Charges and the Energy Charges.